Whitney (album): Critical reception

 Dolores Barclay of the Associated Press complimented Houston on her vocal ability: "Whitney Houston has a fine instrument and uses it well.
 Her voice takes us to places we know and to places we might want to forget and to places we dream about."
 But she, like other critics, was critical of the song material on the record, commenting "There is no depth, and not much excitement.
 Nor does this talented song stylist and Grammy winner take risks and try something just a little daring."

 The St. Petersburg Times showed a favorable attitude toward her new album at large, stating "[Whitney] is, first and foremost, a product.
 It has been carefully designed, manufactured and packaged.
 As such, it's easy to be cynical about.
 But as products go, this is a pretty good one."
 They also praised her vocals: "Houston's voice sounds good, real good. [...]
 She's firmer, more confident."

+In its review, Billboard wrote that like her debut album, Houston "[hadn't] lost... all the requirements for pop superstardom: a glorious voice, a beautiful persona, and a knack for choosing hit material..." adding that "she shows no signs of the sophomore jinx."

+Cashbox wrote that the album "cements the chart-topping singer's stature as one of the world's leading female vocalists" and noted of the album's "grittier dance edge" being featured, "coupled with some winsome ballads."

 Time magazine journalist Richard Corliss favorably reviewed the album, describing it as being "bolder, blacker and badder" than Houston's debut.

 Ron Wynn of AllMusic in his retrospective review of the album stated, "While this is a far cry from soul, it's the ultimate in polished, super-produced urban contemporary material."